Ridgefield High School (Washington): Baseball

-The 2002 season the Ridgefield Spudders won the WIAA State 2A Championship against Ephrata 15–10 in Yakima WA.
+In the 2002 season, the Ridgefield Spudders won the WIAA State 2A Championship against Ephrata 15–10 in Yakima, WA.

 Softball

-The 2004 season the Ridgefield Spudders won the WIAA State 2A Fastpitch Softball Championship against East Valley (Yakima) in Wenatchee, WA 6-3.
+In the 2004 season, the Ridgefield Spudders won the WIAA State 2A Fastpitch Softball Championship against East Valley (Yakima) in Wenatchee, WA, 6–3.

 Boys Soccer

-In 2004 and 2005, the Spudders lost in the 2A state finals to Wahluke, both games 1-0.
+In 2004 and 2005, the Spudders lost in the 2A state finals to Wahluke, both games 1–0.
 In 2012 and 2013, the Ridgefield Spudders took 4th in the state soccer tournament.

 Girls Soccer

 Ridgefield's 2A girls soccer program has made it to the 2nd round of the WIAA State Playoffs at least 8 times with 11 appearances.
-In 2015, the Lady Spudders took home 2nd place, losing 4-0 against Squalicum.
-In 2023, the Spudders (20-3) advanced to the State Championship vs. West Valley (21-1) and came back from deficits twice to send the game to overtime and Penalty Kicks, where they won their first state title on November 18, 2023 at Mount Tahoma Stadium in Tacoma, WA.
-Ridgefield goalkeeper Gabriela Semlick made two saves in the PK shootout, including the fourth attempt when the senior tipped a shot up that bounced off the cross bar and out.
-Ridgefield players react to winning the 2A state soccer title.
+In 2015, the Lady Spudders took home 2nd place, losing 4–0 against Squalicum.
+In 2023, the Spudders (20–3) advanced to the State Championship vs. West Valley (21–1) and came back from deficits twice to send the game to overtime and Penalty Kicks, where they won their first state title on November 18, 2023, at Mount Tahoma Stadium in Tacoma, WA.
+Ridgefield goalkeeper Gabriela Semlick made two saves in the PK shootout, including the fourth attempt when the senior tipped a shot up that bounced off the crossbar and out.

 Tennis

-In 2006 the Girls tennis team had their best finish as State Runner-up in WIAA 2A Championship. against Ephrata 25-16.
+In 2006 the girls' tennis team had its best finish as State Runner-up in the WIAA 2A Championship against Ephrata, 25–16.
 In 2003 the boys tennis team had their best finish as State Runner-Up in the WIAA 2A Championship.

 Golf

-In 2019 the Boys Golf Team won the WIAA 2A State Championship beating runner up Sequim 128 to 83.5.
-In 2004 & 2011 The Boys Golf team had finished as State Runner-up in WIAA Championship.
+In 2019, the Boys Golf Team won the WIAA 2A State Championship beating runner-up Sequim 128 to 83.5.
+In 2004 and 2011 the Boys Golf team finished as State Runner-up in the WIAA Championship.

 Track And Field

-In 1997 the boys track and field team won the WIAA 1A State championship against runner-up Quincy 50–40.
+In 1997, the boys track and field team won the WIAA 1A State championship against runner-up Quincy 50–40.

+Knowledge Bowl

+In 2021, 2022, 2023, and 2025 the Knowledge Bowl team won the WIAA 2A State championship.
+In 2025 the Knowledge Bowl team won the national invitational tournament.